anirudh-bijay/IITK-Mini-MIPS/README.md

     asserted at the start.
 Thereafter, `rst` should be deasserted; execution then starts from the first instruction in your program, loaded at address `0x0`.

+## Results

+The design was implemented on a PYNQ-Z2 FPGA development board interfaced with the Zynq-7000 Processing System at a clock frequency of 40.000 MHz.
+The implemented design had an LUT count of 1797 and utilised 13 DSP slices.